mghan/siriproxy-m1/README.md

 My fork of [elvisimprsntr's plugin] (https://github.com/elvisimprsntr/siriproxy-isy99i) is just a starting point.
 I did pull together bits and pieces from numerous other repositories.

-This is my first ruby project so please be gentle.
+This is my first Ruby project so please be gentle.

 Installation